KallDozer/Project_Varns_Vazques_Weber/README.md

 **Figure 11: Intersection 13 Hotspot**

 Data collected from the distribution plot shows how long each of the entities stayed on the A10 during the simulation.
-Important to note that this data was collected and analyzed in Days, meaning we got very small numbers for each of the plot values, this data was then collected and analyzed by the researchers and calculated into minutes for the purpose of this paper.
-Below is an image of the distribution plot and a table of our results.
+It is important to note that this data was collected and analyzed in Days, meaning we got very small numbers for each of the plot values, this data was then collected and analyzed by the researchers and calculated into minutes for the purpose of this paper.
+Figure 12 displays an image of the distribution plot and a table of our results.

 ![Phase 1 Plot](images/Traffic_Distr_v1.png)